 After clicking on the video which forms the main basis of the lesson, you are again greeted by our smiley friendly teacher who takes us through the PDF, explaining the various sections and what we can expect from the course ahead of us.

-First up is the vocabulary section and our teacher takes us through the list, pronouncing each one for us a couple of times and explaining how the words are used in their cultural context as well as any grammar points that come up.
+First up is the vocabulary section.
+Our teacher takes us through the list, pronouncing each one for us a couple of times and explaining how the words are used in their cultural context as well as any grammar points that come up.

 While it is certainly very in-depth and covers a lot of essential vocabulary, it isn’t the most inspiring thing ever and it does start to drag on towards the end, taking twenty-five minutes in total to go through all of the words.